 Remote is becoming the norm in the wake of COVID-19.
 While remote teams can be efficient with high employee morale, things can fall apart if not properly maintained.
-Amy Raymond, head of revenue cycle operations at AKASA, pulls from her experience as a revenue specialist to offer insights on how revenue leaders can run happy, efficient remote teams.
+Amy Raymond, SVP revenue cycle operations and deployment at AKASA, pulls from her experience as a revenue specialist to offer insights on how revenue leaders can run happy, efficient remote teams.

 Many revenue cycle teams at health systems across the country have been navigating a rapid transition to remote work as a result of the COVID-19 pandemic.
 For most, this was an unplanned transition that had to be navigated under immediate deadlines.
 This new approach to work is creating challenges and opportunities for revenue cycle leaders.